-- · the volume of minutes for inbound and outbound interactions between our clients and their customers decreases, - clients are not satisfied with our services, prices or the functionality of our solution, - the stability, performance and security of our hosting infrastructure and hosting services are not satisfactory, - our clients' business declines due to industry cycles, seasonality, business difficulties or for other reasons, - · competition increases from other contact center providers, - alternative technologies emerge which we do not provide, - · clients experience financial difficulties, or - the U.S. or global economy declines.
+- the volume of minutes for inbound and outbound interactions between our clients and their customers decreases, - · clients are not satisfied with our services, prices or the functionality of our solution, - · the stability, performance and security of our hosting infrastructure and hosting services are not satisfactory, - · our clients' business declines due to industry cycles, seasonality, business difficulties or for other reasons, - competition increases from other contact center providers, - · alternative technologies, products or features emerge which we do not provide, - · clients experience financial difficulties, or - · the U.S. or global economy declines.